rsyring/codemash-automation-ftw/index.rst

 .. rst-class:: build

-- Are you testing your code?
+- Are you usually testing your code?
 - Do you have automated tests for your code?

 .. note::